About Our Organization

 The people and vision that make this possible

-To date over 650 annual scholarships averaging more than $2,000 have been awarded since the Fund was established.
-Over $1,400,000 has been awarded since 1996.
-Over 140 Farm Workers’ Scholars have graduated from college and or technical programs, several with honors and one as a 4.0 valedictorian.
+Over 650 annual scholarships averaging more than $2,000 have been awarded since the Fund was established.
+Nearly $1,500,000 has been awarded since 1996.
+More than 150 Farm Workers’ Scholars have graduated from college and or technical programs, several with honors and one as a 4.0 valedictorian.

 Scholarships are also available for full-time horse farm workers who wish to take equine courses or training related to working more effectively with horses in their current farm job.